Markusnh/Prosjekter/Java/8-puzzle/README.md

 There are no solutions the final print to the terminal will be false, after it has run 701 steps

-to run the program simply write in the terminal in this directory:
+to run the program it needs to be compiled first, which can be done with the following command:

+>javac *.java

+After that the program can be run with the following command:

 >java Test

-if the files are not compiled first, they need to be compiled, this can be done with:

->javac *.java